CloudCredo/bosh-ipsec/README.md

 see ```jobs/ipsec/spec```

 ## BOSH-Lite

-Please use BOSH-Lite box v237 - git checkout b09fb8c4e923628c6cbb25b6a50f0fc8367da864
+Newer 'packer' derived versions have network oddities that prevent IPSEC transport mode by default.

-Newer 'packer' derived versions have network oddities that prevent IPSEC transport mode.
+Follow the workaround in https://github.com/cloudfoundry/bosh-lite/issues/193

 ## CloudFoundry